You are here:

 Portland Harbor Superfund Site

 The Portland Harbor Superfund site in Portland, Oregon, is the result of more than a century of industrial use along the Willamette River.
 Sediment is contaminated with many hazardous substances, including heavy metals, polychlorinated biphenyls (PCBs), polynuclear aromatic hydrocarbons (PAH), dioxin, and pesticides.
-The cleanup investigation currently extends from the Columbia Slough to the Fremont Bridge.
+The cleanup investigation currently extends from lower Willamette River, approximately between the Broadway Bridge in downtown Portland and Sauvie Island.
+People work along the river and also use it for recreational activities such as fishing, boating, and swimming.

 Cleanup Progress in the Lower Columbia